-    Some ticket prices were raised in October of 2022 and others were increased in December 2022.
+Some ticket prices were raised in October of 2022, others were increased in December 2022, and still others were increased in May 2023.
 Depending on how many days your ticket is and when you are visiting, prices for 2023 tickets have increased for the base tickets from about $3-$30 per guest.

 In October 2022, we saw another big price increase for 2023 Single-Day Walt Disney World tickets.